What is Smart HDD?

-Your computer is in critical state.
+Your computer is in a critical state.
 Hard disk error detected.
-As a result it can lead to hard disk failure and potential loss of data.
-It is highly recommended to repair all found errors to prevent loss of files, applications and documents stored on your computer.
+This can lead to hard disk failure and potential loss of data.
+It is highly recommended that you repair all found errors to prevent loss of files, applications and documents stored on your computer.

 System blocks were not found.
 This has most likely occurred because of hard disk failure.
 This may also lead to a potential loss of data.

-After the fake system check performed by Smart HDD click "Repair 7 Issues", in the opened window choose "I already have an activation code.
-Click here to activate" and enter this information:
+After the fake system check performed by Smart HDD, click 'Repair 7 Issues', and in the opened window, choose 'I already have an activation code.
+Click here to activate', and then enter this information:

 Activation Key: 15801587234612645205224631045976

-Now you can download and install the spyware remover which will completely remove this fake system optimizer from your computer.
+Now download and install the spyware remover, which will completely remove this fake system optimizer from your computer.

-If you were unable to remove Smart HDD using removal tools, you can follow these removal instructions to do some steps manually and help the removal process.
+If you were unable to remove Smart HDD using the removal tools, you can follow these removal instructions, performing some steps manually, to help the removal process.

-4. Download a legitimate anti-spyware software to fully remove Smart HDD from your computer.
+4. Download legitimate anti-spyware software to fully remove Smart HDD from your computer.

-6. After removing Smart HDD reset your Hosts files.
-Don't skip this step, this malware modifies your Hosts files, and you will encounter browser redirect problems.
+6. After removing Smart HDD, reset your Hosts file.
+Do not skip this step, since this fake program modifies your Hosts file and you will encounter browser redirect problems.

 Other tools known to remove Smart HDD: